We don’t have an air conditioner in our apartment.

 Most people do their errands in the morning when it’s still pretty cool and the sun is low in the sky.
 As the sun climbs the intensity increases.
 You walk out of the shade and feel the difference right away.
 Everyone walks in the shade when they can.
 They even stand in the shade when waiting for the light to cross the street.
 Trust me, I’ve picked up the habit myself!

-The clothing changes from suits and ties for men to slacks and short sleeves shirts.
+The clothing changes from suits and ties for men to slacks and short sleeved shirts.
 Women still dress up, but their shoulders are bare and the high heeled boots are replaced with cute summer sandals and painted toenails.
 At home the clothing is less formal.
 I change into a very unfashionable house dress and Rick is usually in boxers.

 Both women and men carry fans.
 The fans used by men tend to be solid colored, whereas the fans carried by women can be fairly elaborate.
 They can be used to shade your eyes from the light and they’re great for cooling the air around your head.